Dr. Sarah Gaither, Assistant Professor, Department of Psychology and Neuroscience

 Alexandria West is a postdoctoral associate working in the Duke ID lab.
 Prior to joining the lab, Alexandria completed a PhD and MA in Social Psychology at York University, Toronto.
 She is a cultural psychologist and multiculturalism researcher with a focus on biculturalism and intercultural relations.
 She studies how biculturals negotiate their multiple cultures and what unique psychological and social outcomes result from the specific ways they do so.
 Her other lines of research examine self-expansion and cultural negotiation in intercultural romantic relationships as well as on the barriers to intercultural understanding in North America.
+You can check out her website here!
 CV

 Adam Stanaland, Fourth-Year Student

 Adam is pursuing Duke’s first joint PhD in psychology and public policy.
 His research aims to understand broad societal problems by considering how powerful norms and stereotypes shape people’s identities and self-concepts.
 To study this, he analyzes big problems related to fragile masculinity (e.g., boys’ and men’s violence and aggression) in cultures with strong gender stereotypes.
 His research is co-led with passionate undergraduates from underrepresented groups because he believes that high-quality training and mentorship are key to diversifying psychology, academia, and science more broadly.

 He also enjoys applying psychology for public good, having most recently served as president of Duke’s graduate student nonprofit consulting organization (DISI); media manager for the Behavioral Science and Policy Association (BSPA); and as contributor to health, lifestyle, and science news outlets.
 Before his PhD, Adam attended Davidson College and then worked for the NYC Department of Education designing data-driven strategy to support NYC’s lowest-performing public schools.
 CV